JovitaAleena/Hand2Plate/README.md

 - The backend server will be running at `http://localhost:3000`.
 - The frontend application will communicate with the backend server for data exchange.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).